 S.T.O.P – The Breathing Space Meditation

-There are times when we all just need some “breathing space”?
+There are times when we all just need some “breathing space”.
 This practice provides a way to step out of automatic pilot mode and into the present moment.
 What we are doing is creating a space to reconnect with your natural resilience and WISE mind and determine what is in or out of our control.

 You are simply tuning in to what is happening right now, without expectation of any particular result.